isomerpages/isomerpages-govtech/media/technews/_posts/2021-05-05-balancing-work-and-family-life.md

 ---

-![GovTechies who are also mums!](/images/technews/MothersDay01.jpg) *Our GovTechies Pradeep, Ruth and Lydia share how they juggle their families and career in this Mother's Day Special!
+![GovTechies who are also mums!](/images/technews/MothersDay01.jpg) *Our GovTechies Pradeep, Ruth and Lydia share how they juggle their families and career in this Mothers' Day Special!
 PHOTO: GOVTECH*

 ### **First off, tell us more about what you do at GovTech?**